 Below we'll discuss some of the essentials of raw footage and how it can be used.

-“Raw footage” is a term used in television and filmmaking to refer to the unedited, uncut film recorded by a camera.
-Raw footage is often referred to as “rushes.”
-The editor’s responsibility is to take this raw footage and turn it into a finished product that is ready for distribution.
+"Raw footage" is a term used in television and filmmaking to refer to the unedited, uncut film recorded by a camera.
+Raw footage is often referred to as "rushes."

-As you can imagine, raw footage can be lengthy, especially for feature films.
-In fact, it is not uncommon for there to be 100 hours or more of raw footage for a single feature film!
 This is why it is so important to have a skilled editor on hand who knows how to sift through all of this footage and find the gems that will ultimately end up in the finished product.

-You may have heard the term “B-roll” before.
+You may have heard the term "B-roll" before.
 B-roll refers to supplementary or alternate footage that can be used to cut away from the main action.
 This might include shots of the scenery, close-ups of objects, or even reactions from people watching the main action unfold.
+B-roll footage is often intercut with the main action to provide context or break up long stretches of dialogue.
+While the same crew usually shoots B-roll footage as the main action, it can also be sourced from archival footage or stock footage libraries.

 There are a few critical aspects of raw footage that you should be aware of:

+The first thing to know about raw footage is that it is often shot in a log format.
+This means that the data captured by the camera's sensor is recorded in a very flat, linear fashion.
+This may sound bad, but it gives the editor more latitude regarding color correction and grading.
 Log footage often looks flat and desaturated when viewed independently, but this is intentional.
 By recording the footage in a log format, the editor can apply a LUT (look-up table) to the footage to highlight the colors and contrast.
 This gives the editor much more control over the final look of the footage.

 Raw footage is also often shot in a higher bit-depth than finished video.
 This means more information is captured for each pixel, giving the editor more room to make adjustments without introducing artifacts.